OSHA CPL 02-02-079, Appendix ACPL 02-02-079, App A

 Safety signs, banners, and scoreboards?
 Get yours at Safety Emporium!

-This list is provided for easy reference to the chapters of Appendices A and B of the Hazard Communication standard (HCS).
-This Appendix provides CSHOs [Compliance Safety and Health Officers] with an easy way to quickly find the appropriate chapters when reviewing the classification of chemicals.
+This list is provided for easy reference to the chapters of Appendices A and B of the [2024] Hazard Communication Standard (HCS).
+This Appendix provides CSHOs with an easy way to quickly find the appropriate chapters when reviewing the classification of chemicals.
 Please review each chapter of the Appendices to the HCS as needed.
+Note: This list does not contain all subheadings included in Appendices A and B.

 Figure A.5.1: Hazard categories for germ cell mutagens